 We rely on information technology systems to manage our business.
 Failure of these systems to function properly or our failure to control unauthorized access to our systems may cause operating or reporting disruptions.
-The failure of these systems to function properly could result in business disruption.

 We rely in part on various information technology ("IT") systems to manage our operations, including financial reporting, and we regularly make changes to improve them as necessary.
 Consequently, we periodically implement new, or enhance existing, operational and IT systems, procedures and controls.
 Any delay in the implementation of, or disruption in the transition to, new or enhanced systems, procedures or controls, could harm our ability to record and report financial and management information on a timely and accurate basis.
 These systems are also subject to power and telecommunication outages or other general system failures.
-Failure of our IT systems or difficulties in managing them could result in business disruption.
-While we have not yet experienced any significant disruptions to our business, we may encounter some unexpected aspects of the conversion, outsourcing, or new systems implementations that cause difficulty in the new reporting system which could adversely affect our business, results of operations and cash flows.
+Failure of our IT systems or difficulties in managing them could result in excessive cost or business disruption.
+While we have not experienced significant disruptions to our business, we may encounter some unexpected aspects of the conversion, outsourcing, or new systems implementations that cause difficulty in the new reporting system which could adversely affect our business, results of operations and cash flows.